HomeBMW

 Safety Ratings

-The 3 Series (on which the M3 is based) hasn’t been fully tested by the Insurance Institute for Highway Safety (IIHS), although it did take top scores in various impact scenarios.
+The 3 Series (on which the M3 is based) hasn’t been tested fully by the Insurance Institute for Highway Safety (IIHS) although it did take top scores in various impact scenarios.
 The car also earned a maximum of five stars overall from the National Highway Traffic Safety Administration (NHTSA).
-Standard driver aids include forward collision warning with automatic emergency braking and blind-spot monitoring with rear cross-traffic alert.
+Standard driver aids include forward collision warning with automatic emergency braking, as well as blind-spot monitoring with rear cross-traffic alert.

 What did you think of this review?